bcgov/sso-docs/docs/integrating-your-application/additional-settings.md

 ---
 sidebar_position: 11
+title: Additional Settings
+description: Learn about all the additional settings in the CSS app and how you can configure them.
 ---

-# Additional Settings

---- Learn about all the additional settings in the CSS app and how you can configure them.

 ## What are the additional settings